 Welcome to JetSetting Fools, here you will find our best travel tips for destinations worldwide.
 Some of the links on this site are Affiliate Links and if you use them to make a purchase, we may earn a commission.
 For more information, read our Disclosure Policy.

-Planning a Barcelona itinerary is not an easy task.
-The city boasts a legendary cuisine and world-famous sights that are spread across the buzzing metropolis.
-Visitors limited to just 3 days in Barcelona need to go in with a good trip plan.
+Visitors limited to just 3 days in Barcelona need to have a good plan.
 Our guide of the best things to see in Barcelona in 3 days is designed to help you plan that perfect trip!

 Eclectic architecture, ancient history and a stunning shoreline are the main ingredients for a perfect Barcelona vacation.
-Add in the vibrant atmosphere and phenomenal gastronomy and it’s easy to see why Barcelona entices visitors from around the world.
+Add in the vibrant atmosphere and phenomenal gastronomy, it’s easy to see why Barcelona entices visitors from around the world.

-Staying organized is key when planning your trip!
-Use our Printable Travel Planner to keep track of all the details.
+Furthermore, staying organized is key when preparing for your trip.
+Use our Printable Travel Planner to keep track of all the details of your Spain vacation.

 Day 1: Experience the Best of Barcelona

-On Day 1 of your three days in Barcelona, set off on foot on a free walking tour to explore the historic sights, then end your day with a classic meal.
+To begin your three days in Barcelona, set off on a free walking tour to explore the historic sights, then end your day with a classic meal.

 Barcelona Walking Tour

-Waste no time getting acquainted with the city during your three days in Barcelona!
+Waste no time getting acquainted with the city!
 Explore on foot using our helpful Self-Guided Free Barcelona Walking Tour.

-Walk down Las Ramblas – detouring into the iconic La Boqueria Market and into hidden squares revealing ancient history.
+Walk down Las Ramblas – detouring to the iconic La Boqueria Market and through hidden squares revealing ancient history.
 Discover the dynamic waterfront on a stroll along La Rambla del Mar.
-Weave through the old fisherman’s quarter – now known as hip Barceloneta – and then visit the best green space in the city, Parc de la Ciutadella.
+Weave through the old fisherman’s quarter – known as Barceloneta – and then visit the best green space in the city, Parc de la Ciutadella.

 From the park, ease into the tangle of cobblestone streets in La Ribera, wander through the iconic Barri Gothic Quarter and end your walk at the grandiose Barcelona Cathedral.